 #5 Things I’d Tell My 20-Year-Old Self.
 (I just loved writing this so I thought I add it to this post) Stop buying 20 jeans/ week and millions of top you end up giving away with still a label attached to it years later.
 Looks is not that important for you, trust me.
 The type of person you are and the type of guy you are after / friends you want to make, they will like you for being you not the things you wear.
 Your future Man won’t be looking at your wardrobe to see if you have enough outfits for 2 weeks so you won’t be going on a date in the same dress.
 Just focus on who you are and who you want to be as a person.
 Save the cash and travel more.
 Love ya xxx

 #6 Opting for ethical companies.
 Although we are getting loads of hand-me-downs for the boys I am so grateful to bump into an amazing company Art and Eden.
 When I started my maternity leave with Caelan I looked into becoming a brand representatives for kids clothes.
 After finding a few who wanted to work with me I realized it really isn’t a route I wanted to go down (gain followers / get free stuff).
 I found it very stressful and it really isn’t for me.
 But I did bump into Art and Eden and I am so glad.
 They not only ethical but I absolutely love their design and their values.
-Interview with the CEO is up soon.
+Interview with the CEO is up here.
 As for me, I have looked up some amazing ethical sustainable fashion companies, like People Tree but when I looked at the price tag I knew I won’t be their regular customer.
-However as my wardrobe is getting sorted / I am more aware of the clothing industry and the idea for quality oven quantity, a good balance between 2nd hand and ethical fashion sounds just about the way forward.
+However as my wardrobe is getting smaller / I am more aware of the clothing industry and the idea for quality oven quantity, a good balance between 2nd hand and ethical fashion sounds just about the way forward.
 I am also excited to attend clothes swap events next year after my challenge which I keep seeing happening.

 #7 Organic cotton.
 Ok, I could just copy and paste this article but instead here are some buzz words why organic cotton for us all the way!!
 “Conventionally grown cotton uses more insecticides / These chemicals can be deadly (kills farmers – leads to babies born with disabilities in surrounding areas) / pesticides kills birds – 65 million annually – Pesticide residue has been increasingly discovered in breast milk ” (Yes, WTF?)
-It also prevents suicides – Step one – farmers buy generically modified seeds (gets into debts) – buys insecticides and chemicals (more debts) – new seeds not responding and growing well in farmer’s land – can’t sell – no income – suicides.
+It also prevents suicides – Step 1) farmers buy generically modified seeds (gets into debts) – Step 2) buys insecticides and chemicals (more debts) – Step 3) new seeds not responding and growing well in farmer’s land – can’t sell – no income – suicides.
 Just writing about it makes me sick.

 #8 Natural fiber.
 All synthetic fibers (nylon / polyester etc) releases microscope plastic into our oceans after every wash.
 These tiny plastic particles then end up in our food chain / in the oceans.
 Natural fibers are: organic cotton / linen (made from flax) / silk / wool / cashmere / hemp / jute / bamboo (I want to get into sport again and not in all the synthetic that is available on the high street).
 Clothing made from these natural fibers could be the step preventing these plastic microfibers entering our water systems.
 I also read about the new generation washing machine, Xeros which won’t be using water to clean our clothes, sounds cool.
 Go on science – help us out here!